 - The Catholic religion, professed by 95% of the population, contributes not only to a mature and stable cultural footprint, based on family, gender equality and human rights, but also a social balance unleashed by religious or ethnic tension.

 - Cape Verdean civil and criminal law is based on Roman law.
 This provides investors with legal regulation similar to European models.

-– The European Union and the World Bank collaborate financially for the development of the archipelago, squeezing chords turned to maintain a transparent relationship in order to increase trade and investment opportunities while maintaining the stability conditions of the country.
+- The European Union and the World Bank collaborate financially for the development of the archipelago, squeezing chords turned to maintain a transparent relationship to increase trade and investment opportunities while maintaining the stability conditions of the country.

 - The country is connected daily with many countries in the world, especially with Europe.
 Entering and leaving the country is very simple, the tourist visa is obtained directly at the airport on arrival and apply for the residence visa does not involve problems.
 Flying between the islands is fast and safe.

 - Gunning crimes and corruption are very limited.